 The M.H.A. curriculum is designed to support health services management professionals.
 Courses provide an opportunity for students to develop their management skills and expand their understanding of the health care delivery system.

 Students must complete 48 semester hours to earn the M.H.A. degree.
-The health care administration is primarily available online, but students are required to attend three on campus Executive Residency Workshops as part of our new curriculum.
+The health care administration program can be completed entirely online.
 Visit the health care administration section of our website for more information about the M.H.A. degree.

 Master of public health (M.P.H.)